atymic/twitter/README.md

 /config/ttwitter.php
 ```

-# Roadmap
+# Versions

+### 3.x

+3.x is the current major version, and is not backward compatible with 2.x.

+We'll release a detailed migration guide to make switching as easy as possible shorty, but it can be used on new projects now.

 ### 2.x

-2.x is in maintenance mode, so we'll continue to add support for new versions, bug fixes, etc but won't be adding new features.
-We'll keep the original package namespace & not break backward compatibility.

-### 3.x

-3.x will be a new major version and will not be backward compatible with 2.x
-The main goals of 3.x are

-- Removing our dependency on `tmhoauth` which is extremely outdated
-- Switching to PSR based modules where possible (PSR7 for requests, PSR3 for logging, etc)
-- Take advantage of the newer PHP language features such as typing to make the package more robust
-- Decouple the package from Laravel, as there isn't that much logic specific to the framework and it would be good to
-be able to use it in other frameworks.

-We'll release a detailed migration guide to make switching as easy as possible.
+2.x is not longer going to be maintained by us.
+We will accept PRs that fix issues, but will not be adding any features.

 # Usage